Kreisker chapel: Altar with altarpiece and tabernacle."Le grand retable de la Visitation"

 On each side of the chapel's master altar and above the sacristy door are two bas-reliefs.
 That on the right represents Moses receiving the tablets whilst that on the left depicts the "serpent d'airain" and the camp of the Hebrews.
 Above the master altar are statues of Saint Stanislas Kostka and Saint Louis de Gonzague.
 These early 18th-century statues came to Kreisker from the Chapelle du séminaire.
 Saint Louis de Gonzague was canonised in 1726 and Saint Stanislas Kostka in 1725.

 The vase from Kerliviry

-In the square in front of the chapel there is a monumental granite vase dating to the 16th century.
-It came from Kerliviry.
+In the square in front of the chapel is a monumental granite vase dating to the 16th century from Kerliviry.

-Miscellaneous-Kreisker chapel
+Miscellaneous

 War memorial maquette

-The Kreisker chapel holds a plaster maquette of a 1919 war memorial ("monument aux morts") by the Breton sculptor René Quillivic.
+The Kreisker chapel holds a plaster maquette of a 1919 war memorial (French: monument aux morts) by the Breton sculptor René Quillivic.